Child Come Away

 "Child Come Away" is a song by English singer Kim Wilde, released as a single on 4 October 1982.

 Though its subject matter was dark, it was similar in sound to previous synth-driven successes like "Cambodia" and "View from a Bridge", and it was also an exclusive single release, unavailable on an album.
 It features Gary Barnacle on saxophone.

 The single peaked at number 43 on the UK Singles Chart, while reaching the top 10 in Sweden and Switzerland.
+The Single sold out 150.000 copies in France in 1983.